 For those who reside in my bones and have gifted me these moments, this breath; whenever I am in the presence of that which makes me heart swell and quicken, may this also be an offering to you.

-My passions and skills transpire best when I am able to provide experiences of deep connection - with ourselves, each other, and with that which is larger than us all.
+My passions and skills transpire best when I am able to provide experiences of deep connection - with ourselves, each other, and with that which resides in the more-than-human world.
 This draws me to experiences of loss and grief - the tumultuous and painful times that crack us open into the wild terrain of our hearts; the wild terrain of the world.
 My training, professional experiences, and own healing through trauma and losses, has equipped me with a profound deepening in my sense of connection, and disconnect, to others and our world.
 It has also nurtured my ability to empathize and be present for others through their experiences of pain.
-I have always been very attuned to the pain in the world around us, and at times in my life, have been overwhelmed and immobilized by this global despair.
+I have always been very attuned to the pain in the world around us, and at times in my life, have been overwhelmed and immobilized by this global despair of social and environmental injustice.
 To harness this sensitivity in a meaningful and life-affirming way, I need to act through its inspiration.
 This means providing healing grief support in both personal and collective ways.
 I see grief as one of the gateways to personal and spiritual transformation if tended to with care and dignity.

 You cannot "fix" the world, but you can take part in its self-healing Healing wounded relationships within you and between you is integral to the healing of our world.
 Joanna Macy